 For information about other cemeteries in the area visit Gloucestershire County Council's website.

-To contact the crematorium visit the Forest of Dean crematorium website.
+For the Forest of Dean Crematorium visit the Forest of Dean Crematorium website.

 For information about individual burials at our cemeteries:Search the burials register

 This will provide an extract from our burial register.
 You can also view the full burial register for our cemeteries at our offices in Coleford.
-Call 01594 812514 to make an appointment.
+Email: email@example.com to make an appointment.